utom/sketch-measure/README.md

-# Add new feature to Sketch Measure: Export Layer's influence Rect to Spec.
+# A new feature for Sketch Measure: Export Layer's influence Rect to Spec.

+Layer's influence rect includes the area of shadows and outside borders, it's exactly the same size with the exported image.

+Sometime, shadows will not implement by engineers, it should be a part of image.
+Designer need to show the influence rect in for engineers, not the regular rect.
+This is the feature using for.

 # Sketch Measure